-A NASA Spokesperson Just Had To Deny That There Are Child Sex Slaves On Mars, Because Alex Jones
+A NASA Spokesperson Just Had To Deny That There Are Child Sex Slaves On Mars After Alex Jones’ Comments

 — Alex Jones (@RealAlexJones) June 21, 2017

 This is not the first time this week that NASA has been called upon to publicly debunk the obvious.
-Earlier this week, a video purportedly from internet hacker collective Anonymous, claimed that NASA was holding back information about the existence of aliens.
+Earlier this week, a video purportedly from internet hacker collective Anonymous claimed that NASA was holding back information about the existence of aliens.
 A spokesperson disavowed that claim as well.

-Do you believe that NASA is secretly keeping child sex slaves on Mars?
+Do you believe that NASA is secretly keeping child sex slaves on Mars or holding back the truth about aliens?

 [Featured Image by cosmin4000/Thinkstock]